Kitware/VTK/Documentation/docs/vtk_file_formats/vtkhdf_file_format/vtkhdf_specifications.md

 [Structured grids](https://vtk.org/doc/nightly/html/classvtkStructuredGrid.html) are a structured data type where point positions are defined explicitly.

-Like for Rectilinear Grid, VTKHDF uses a `Dimension` vector attribute of size 3 to specify the size in each direction.
-For a dataset of dimension `K * L * M`, points are defined using a HDF5 `Points` dataset of dimension (`K, L, M`, 3).
+Like for Rectilinear Grid, VTKHDF uses a `Dimensions` vector attribute of size 3 to specify the size in each direction.
+For a dataset of dimension `K * L * M`, points are defined using a 4-dimensional HDF5 `Points` dataset of size (`M, L, K`, 3).

 Point, cell and field arrays are defined the same way as `ImageData`.